Shellings from relative shellings, with an application to NP-completeness: Background

 \begin{proof} If $\Psi$ satisfies the condition, then any face of $\sigma_{j}$ either contains $\gamma=\left\{ x\,:\,\sigma_{j}\setminus x\in\Delta_{j-1}\right\} $, or else is a face of $\Delta_{j-1}$.
 Thus, $\gamma$ is the required minimal new face.
 Conversely, if $\Psi$ is shellable with minimal new face $\gamma$, then the intersection with $\Delta_{j-1}$ is generated by the faces $\sigma_{j}\setminus v$ over $v\in\gamma$.
 It follows that the intersection is pure of codimension one, as required. \end{proof} Now the immediate analogue of (\ref{eq:ShellCond}) is as follows.
 Let $\Delta_{j-1}$ be as in the statement of Lemma~\ref{lem:RelShellRight}.
 Then an ordering $\sigma_{1},\dots,\sigma_{m}$ is a relative shelling if and only if the following holds:

-\begin{rem} The condition of (\ref{eq:RelShellCond}) and Lemma~\ref{lem:RelShellRight} are exactly the same as those for extending a partial shelling to a full shelling of a simplicial complex.
+We notice that we may restrict $\tau_{*}$ to be a facet of $\Delta_{j-1}$ in (\ref{eq:RelShellCond}) without loss of generality, indeed, $\tau_{*}$ may be selected to be either one of $\sigma_{1},\dots,\sigma_{j-1}$ or a facet of $\Gamma$.
+Since facets of $\Gamma$ are not necessarily facets of $\Delta$, however, we cannot necessarily select $\tau_{*}$ to be a facet of $\Delta$. \begin{rem} The condition of (\ref{eq:RelShellCond}) and Lemma~\ref{lem:RelShellRight} are exactly the same as those for extending a partial shelling to a full shelling of a simplicial complex.
 Thus, we may think of relative shellability as giving a setting where we may pretend we have already shelled $\Gamma$ (whether that is possible or not), and must continue the shelling order for the remaining facets (subject to the usual facet-attachment conditions). \end{rem}

 Our main use of relative simplicial complexes and relative shellings is as a tool to build (absolutely) shellable simplicial complexes.
 The key observation for this endeavor is the following lemma. \begin{lem}[Gluing Lemma] Suppose that $\left(\Delta_{a},\Gamma_{a}\right)$ and $\left(\Delta_{b},(\Delta_{a}\cap\Delta_{b})\cup\Gamma_{b}\right)$ are shellable relative simplicial complexes, where $\Delta_{a}$ and $\Delta_{b}$ are both contained in a common ambient supercomplex.
 If $\Delta_{a}\cap\Gamma_{b}\subseteq\Gamma_{a}$ and $(\Delta_{a}\cap\Delta_{b})\cup\Gamma_{b}\neq\emptyset$, then the relative complex $\Psi=\left(\Delta_{a}\cup\Delta_{b},\Gamma_{a}\cup\Gamma_{b}\right)$ is shellable. \end{lem}